 Better planning of street activities and meetings with involvement are some of the lessons learned.

 The continuation of the initiatives after the envisaged timespan of its implementation?
 They have been continued.

-Incorporation into other activities It can be incorporated into other activities.
+It can be incorporated into other activities.

 It is still relevant and the tackled issue still persists in the community.